CorfuDB/CorfuDB/docs/log-replicator/routing_queues.md

 enum ReplicationType {
   NONE = 0;           // Default value
   LOG_ENTRY_SYNC = 1; // This entry was made during a delta sync
-  SNAPSHOT_SYNC = 2;  // This entry was made during a full sync
+  SNAPSHOT_SYNC = 2;  // This entry was made during a snapshot sync
   LAST_FULL_SYNC_ENTRY = 3; // Last entry denoting the end marker of a full sync }